Day 1 - UK - Venice, Italy (overnight)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport and a direct, scheduled British Airways or another leading airline flight to Venice.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Venice.
 On arrival, you are met by Voyages to Antiquity representatives and transferred to embark Aegean Odyssey (4T).

 Day 2 - Venice

-This morning we enjoy a sightseeing tour of Venice, beginning with a boat trip down the beautiful Giudecca Canal to St Mark’s Square, dominated by St Mark's Basilica, a masterpiece of Byzantine architecture.
-We will also see the majestic Doge's Palace, the home of Venetian government for nearly a thousand years.
-You will have free time before we depart this evening.
+A choice of two excursions await; join a sightseeing tour beginning with a boat trip down the Giudecca Canal to St Mark’s Square, dominated by St Mark's Basilica - a highlight is the majestic Doge's Palace, the Gothic home of Venetian government for nearly a thousand years; or visit two islands of the Venetian Lagoon: Murano of glass-making fame, and Burano with its colourfully decorated fishermen's houses.

 Day 4 - Split, Croatia

-Crossing the Adriatic to Croatia, we arrive in Split, where we explore the ancient Palace of Diocletian, built for the locally-born Roman Emperor in the early fourth century.
+We arrive in Split, where we explore the ancient Palace of Diocletian, built for the locally-born Roman Emperor in the early fourth century.
 This massive complex is now a UNESCO World Heritage Site and encompasses a vibrant warren of museums, galleries, shops and restaurants mingled with medieval fortifications.
 The tour also visits the Cathedral of St Domnius, built around Diocletian’s huge mausoleum, and the city museum.
+Spend your afternoon exploring Dubrovnik further, or take an optional excursion to Salona, where archaeologists have excavated temples, a necropolis and baths dating from the 1st century AD, and Trogir, a remarkable island inhabited since 300 BC.

 Day 5 - Korcula - Dubrovnik (overnight)

-The beautiful Dalmatian island of Korcula is famed for its Venetian architecture and we explore the Old Town on this morning’s walking tour, taking in sights such as the 15th century Cathedral of St Mark and the house where the legendary explorer Marco Polo is said to have been born in 1254.
-Leaving this afternoon, we cruise past the islands of Hvar and Brac, arriving in Dubrovnik this evening, for an overnight stay.
+The beautiful Dalmatian island of Korcula is famed for its Venetian architecture and we can explore, before leaving this afternoon to cruise past the islands of Hvar and Brac, arriving in Dubrovnik this evening, for an overnight stay.

 Day 6 - Dubrovnik - Kotor Bay, Montenegro